willkg/douglas/docs/renderers.rst

 ..
 Note::

-    If you don't specify the ``renderer`` configuration variable, Pyblosxom uses the blosxom renderer.
+    If you don't specify the ``renderer`` configuration variable, Douglas uses the blosxom renderer.

 The blosxom renderer is named as such because it operates similarly to blosxom.
 Read the chapter on :ref:`flavours and templates